Jones of New Park

 On 6 June 1843 at Berkeley Sarah Jones married widower Thomas Ashton of Great Torrington, Devon.
 Both are described as "of full age".
 Thomas was the son of Thomas Ashton, yeoman.
 John Jones is described as a "gentleman".
 The witnesses were Charles Baker and J T Ghostly.

-Thomas Ashton had formerly been married to Ann Ponting, daughter of William and Fanny Ponting of Hamfield who had died in 1838 (Appendix C).
+Thomas Ashton had formerly been married to Ann Ponting, daughter of William and Fanny Ponting of Hamfield who had died in 1838.
+For more details of their marriage and Thomas Ashton's family see Appendix C.

 Thomas and Sarah had five children